Becoming a Dermatologist

 Applications can only be made online via the College website.
 An application fee of $1,600 (GST free) is required upon submission.
 An application will not be considered if the fee has not been paid.

 Sufficient time has been allocated for applicants to complete all sections of the application form for submission by the closing date.
-Applications into the 2020 Training Program has now closed.
+Applications into the 2021 Training Program will open on 17 February 2020.

 An applicant cannot change their application form once it has been submitted.
 Applications that are incomplete and/or received after the closing date will not be considered.